Burnham-on-Sea: Governance

 The civil parish of Burnham-on-Sea and Highbridge has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 In recent years the parish council has become a significant grant funder of local organisations and events.
 There is currently a debate underway about the correct disbursement and monitoring of these grants, following allegations of impropriety regarding some councillors.

 Burnham was a large ancient parish, and until the late 19th century included the then hamlet of Highbridge and rural areas around Edithmead.
 In 1894 Highbridge became a separate civil parish, itself divided in 1896 between the new civil parishes of North Highbridge (within Highbridge Urban District) and Burnham Without.
 Burnham itself became Burnham Urban District, renamed Burnham-on-Sea Urban District in 1917.
 In 1933 it annexed Highbridge Urban District.
 This combined urban district became a civil parish in 1974 under the Local Government Act 1972.
-The town now falls within the non-metropolitan district of Sedgemoor, which was formed under the same legislation.
-Sedgemoor is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+Until April 2023, the town now fell within the non-metropolitan district of Sedgemoor, which was formed under the same legislation.
+On 1 April, all Somerset councils were replaced with a single unitary authority, Somerset Council, which is responsible for running all council services.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

 There are two electoral wards in the town itself (Central and North) making the total population at the 2011 census mentioned above of 13,601.

-It falls within the Wells county constituency which elects one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, by the first past the post voting system.
+It falls within the Bridgwater county constituency which elects one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, by the first past the post voting system.
 Prior to Brexit in 2020, it was within the South West England constituency of the European Parliament.